Pikaday/Pikaday/README.md

 ### Formatting

-By default, dates are formatted and parsed using standard javascript Date object.
+By default, dates are formatted and parsed using standard JavaScript Date object.
 If [Moment.js][moment] is available in scope, it will be used to format and parse input values.
 You can pass an additional `format` option to the configuration which will be passed to the `moment` constructor.
 See the [moment.js example][] for a full version.